Make YouTube videos sharper or load faster

 Tips to secure your Facebook account: It doesn't take long to make sure your Facebook account is locked down.

-Discuss: How to change YouTube video quality on your phone, TV and laptop
+Discuss: Change the quality of YouTube videos on your phone, TV and laptop

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.